eriksjolund/podman-nginx-socket-activation/examples/example4/README.md

     a2 -->|"for http://caddy.example.com"| a4["caddy container"]
 ```

-This example is similar to [Example 3](../example3) but where the nginx container is configured to act as a HTTP reverse proxy for two
+This example is similar to [Example 3](../example3) but here the nginx container is configured
-web server containers (apache httpd and caddy) that are running in systemd user services.
-All containers are run by rootless podman by the user _test_.
+as an HTTP reverse proxy for two backend web server containers (apache httpd and caddy) that
+are running in systemd user services.
+All containers are run by rootless podman,
+which belongs to the user _test_.
-The containers communicate over an internal bridge network that has no internet access.
+The containers communicate over an internal bridge network that does not have internet access.

 #### set up _example4.service_